Can’t afford an antigravity treadmill? Try this instead.

 Running is much more stressful to the musculoskeletal system than other endurance activities.
 Tolerance to this stress is the primary limiter to training volume for most runners.
 Our legs have had all they can take long before our heart and lungs have.

 Many runners supplement their running with low-impact and non-impact forms of cardiovascular training as a way to give their heart, lungs, etc. additional training stimulus without subjecting the legs to more stress than they can tolerate.
-For example, Australian elite runner Andrew Letherby rides a bike 150 miles per week in addition to running 70 to 80 miles.
-That’s an extreme example, but there are countless other examples of other elite runners who supplement their running with a little cycling, elliptical training, pool running, or whatever.
+For example, Australian Andrew Letherby, a 2:11 marathoner, was known for riding a bike 150 miles per week in addition to running 70 to 80 miles.
+That’s an extreme example, but there are countless other examples of other elite runners who supplement their running with a little cycling, elliptical training, pool running or whatever.

 The only problem with bicycling to improve your running is that bicycling is not running.
 Time spent on a bicycle (or elliptical trainer or whatever) does not improve running performance as much as time spent running does.
 Some non-running activities are more similar to running than others, however.
 It’s important to choose running alternatives whose fitness benefits carry over to running especially well.
 For example, cycling is a better choice than swimming.

 The ultimate running alternative, in my opinion, is the Alter-G antigravity treadmill.
 Unlike other activities, running on an Alter-G is not an alternative to running, it is running, except at a technologically reduced body weight that reduces stress on the legs.
 Time spent running on an Alter-G undoubtedly improves running performance more than time spent doing any other non-running activity, yet it does not increase injury risk any more than bicycling and the other alternatives.